2017 Nissan Rogue Sport vs. 2017 Honda HR-V: Compare Cars

 Neither car is quick, though the Honda felt stronger in high-demand circumstances like highway merges where the Rogue Select was surprisingly slow.
 Both are based on car underpinnings and handle well enough, though the Rogue Sport's seat height seemed a bit lower than the Honda's, reducing the impression of body lean in turns.
 With a top combined EPA rating of 31 mpg, the Honda beats the Nissan on fuel economy; the best Rogue Sport is rated at 29 mpg combined.

-One of the points of utility vehicles is their carrying capacity and flexibility, and the Honda beats even other small SUV hands down.
+One of the points of utility vehicles is their carrying capacity and flexibility, and the Honda beats every other small SUV hands down.
 Two adults can sit in the rear of the HR-V with generous leg and head room, with two adults up front.
 Then there's Honda's unique "Magic Seat," which flips and folds the second-row seat like a lawn chair to give multiple storage and seating configurations.
 The Rogue Sport, by comparison, is comfortable up front but cramped in the rear and much better for two passengers than four.
 The rear seat folds flat, of course.
 Drivers and passengers will find both vehicles smooth and pleasingly quiet, at least on good road surfaces.

 Neither the NHTSA or the IIHS has rated the Nissan Rogue Sport, though the larger Rogue is an IIHS Top Safety Pick+.
 On the most recent menu of crash tests, the Honda HR-V received has mixed ratings.